beard-crosby/photo-app-frontend/README.md

 This is a React project using a minimal amount of dependencies while maintaining a non convoluted or inconvenient work flow.

-To run photo-app-frontend:
+Setup:

 1. Clone the Repository
-2. NPM install
+2. npm install
-3. NPM start
+3. npm start

+Deploy:

+1. npm build